On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: Abstract

 \section{Abstract}

-This paper studies the robust isolated calmness property of the KKT solution mapping of a class of nonsmooth optimization problems on Riemannian manifold.
-The manifold version of the Robinson constraint qualification, the strict Robinson constraint qualification, and the second order conditions are defined and discussed.
-We show that the robust isolated calmness of the KKT solution mapping is equivalent to the M-SRCQ and M-SOSC conditions.
-Furthermore, under the above two conditions, we show that the Riemannian augmented Lagrangian method has a local linear convergence rate.
+This paper studies the robust isolated calmness property of the KKT solution mapping of a class of nonsmooth optimization problems on {Riemannian manifolds}.
+The manifold versions of the Robinson constraint qualification, the strict Robinson constraint qualification, and the second order conditions are defined and discussed.
+We show that the robust isolated calmness of the { KKT solution mapping is equivalent to satisfying the M-SRCQ and M-SOSC conditions.} Furthermore, under the above two conditions, we show that the Riemannian augmented Lagrangian method achieves a local linear convergence rate.
 Finally, we verify the proposed conditions and demonstrate the convergence rate on two minimization problems over the sphere and the manifold of fixed rank matrices.